Birmingham tower block residents evacuated after flooding

 Many of the residents evacuated slept at Ladywood Community Centre, with others taken to hotels, a fire service spokesperson said.

-"Our priority throughout... was the safety of the residents," said station commander Matthew Ling.
+Birmingham City Council said vandals had damaged a water pipe, but residents complained of ongoing flooding issues.

-He confirmed the water had been isolated, and the scene handed back to Birmingham City Council to repair damage.
+West Midlands Fire Service station commander Matthew Ling told BBC WM the water had been isolated, and the scene handed back to Birmingham City Council to repair damage.

+"Our priority throughout the whole incident was the safety of the residents involved and that was why the decision was taken to temporarily rehouse them," he said.

 The fire service will carry out a safety inspection before the 128 residents are allowed to return home, with crews working with West Midlands Police, Severn Trent Water and the electricity board, Mr Ling added.